egrebenyuk/ds_practice/README.md

 Check out Titanic dataset from Kaggle competition <a href="./projects/kaggle_titanic/README.md">here</a>.

 ### Want to work with <a href="https://d3js.org/">D3.js</a>?
-Go <a href="./projects/README.md">here</a> and collaborate with us on mass datasets for Mass IT department.
+Go <a href="./projects">here</a> and collaborate with us for the Commonwealth of Massachusetts.

-### Want something more complecated?
+### Want something more complicated?
 Go <a href="./resources/open_datasets.md">here</a> to find open data sources.
-Choose any dataset you want to work with and run your project.
+Choose any dataset you want to work on and run your project.